MattArnold/nomino/Nomino-description.md

 The game features creatures called Nominos.
 I'm spawning several Nominos when the world is created, each with its own instantiation of nomino.tscsn, and each on a different coordinate.
 The game is successfully managing their visibility as they scroll or zoom on or off the viewboard, so that they are only visible when their square is visible.

-The following is what I haven't implemented yet:

 Each Nomino has a specific chess movement pattern, such as moving like a rook or knight, but with the constraint that no Nomino can move more than two squares away from its current position.

+Much of the following, I haven't implemented yet:

 The core gameplay loop involves clicking on a Nomino you control, then clicking on a destination square within its movement pattern.

 Some Nominos may be controlled by the player; these are called "loyal".
 Other Nominos are "wild".
 Nominos are spawned "wild" when the world is initialized.